Booking

 Please refer to Chinese version for more details.

-Date: 22 May 2026 (Friday)
+27 May 2026

 UMSO Robert Dan Health Education Centre will continue to organize diverse health promotion activities, committed to foster a campus culture of physical and mental well-being.
+We look forward to seeing you again and exploring the beauty of a healthy lifestyle together.